Riverworld: "Shared Universe" stories (1992 and later)

 Since the publication of the original books, several authors have been licensed to use the Riverworld setting for their own stories—see "Works" towards the top of this page.

 Video game (1998)

 A PC computer game version of Riverworld was released in October 1998 by Cryo Interactive.

 Television series (2003)

 A television series loosely based on the Riverworld saga went into production for the Sci-Fi channel in 2001 but only the feature-length pilot episode Riverworld was completed.
 It was first aired in 2003.
-It used elements from To Your Scattered Bodies Go and The Fabulous Riverboat, though it replaced the books' hero, Sir Richard Francis Burton, with an American astronaut, and King John of England with Nero as the villain.
+It used elements from To Your Scattered Bodies Go and The Fabulous Riverboat, though it replaced the books' hero, Sir Richard Francis Burton, with an American astronaut, and John, King of England with Nero as the villain.
 At one point, the pilot was available online through the Joost software worldwide except in the United States and Canada.
 It can be found on the Alliance Atlantis Sci-Fi channel.